raiden-network/microraiden/docs/tutorials/blockchain.rst

 Blockchain setup
 =================

-In order to follow our tutorials or develop your own µRaiden applications, there are some additional requirements to be fulfilled.
 If you want to develop applications that function as the **Receiver** you have to connect to the Ethereum blockchain through one of the Ethereum node applications.
 There are others, but we focus on `geth`, the Go implementation.

-Running `geth`
+Setup a Ropsten-synced Geth
 ---------------

-The following components have to be installed in order to run the tutorials:

-Geth must be up and running, listening on RPC 8545 and completely synced with Ropsten.

-Optional: To create an account, get Ropsten ETH (RETH) and export the private key, MetaMask must be installed and connected to Ropsten
-Optional: To use the echo_client, you have to acquire TKN.
-On the main page (https://github.com/raiden-network/microraiden) the Token addresses are listed, for Ropsten it can be found `here <https://ropsten.etherscan.io/address/0xff24d15afb9eb080c089053be99881dd18aa190>`_
-Setup a Ropsten-synced Geth

-The quick start requires that your Geth client is synced to the Ropsten testnet.
+The quick start requires that your `geth` client is synced to the Ropsten testnet.
 Geth should answer RPC calls on `http://localhost:8545` and have the APIs `eth`, `net`, `web3` and `personal` accessible.

 Note: as of Geth version `1.8.0`, these parameters are required to start Geth in the correct mode: